pedromcarrion/hexagonal-typescript/readme.md

-#Sample DDD - NLayer with TypeScript
+#Sample of Hexagonal Architecture with TypeScript

 Runing the sample: